mslinn/jekyll_draft/README.md

 {% endunless_draft %}
 ```

-You can use `else_if_draft` and `else_if_not_draft` interchangeably.
+You can use the keywords `else_if_draft` and `else_if_not_draft` interchangeably.
-They are actually made by registering the same code twice under different names.
+They are actually made by registering the same code twice with different subclass names.
-Use the one that makes better sense to you.
+Use the keyword that makes the most sense to you.

 ### `draft_html` Inline Tag